nickolaj-jepsen/LoLVRSpectate/README.md

 or wait for me to build a executable. (soon™)

 ## Running
+Before running i would recommend that you create a new LoL account, this program is NOT approved by Riot, and by modifying the memory it might be caught by some kind of anti-cheat, however, there are multiple other programs that does this, and i haven't heard anything about any of their users getting banned.

 1. Make sure VorpX is running
 2. Make sure the VR environment is active, ie. start SteamVR
 3. Start spectating a game or a replay